-commands that need only a network as input are available in menu Network, commands that need as input two networks are available in menu Networks, commands that need as input two objects (e. g., network and partition) are available in menu Operations, commands that need only a partition are available in Partition....
+commands that need only a network as input are available in menu Net, commands that need as input two networks are available in menu Nets, commands that need as input two objects (e. g., network and partition) are available in menu Operations, commands that need only a partition as input are available in menu Partition....